 A cheese plate turns a date night at home into a party for two.
-Follow our tips to learn how to make an awesome cheese platter like a pro.
+Follow our tips and make an awesome cheese platter like a pro.

 Making a cheese plate is like a DIY project except the result is edible.
 We don’t just make them for friends.
 We also make cheese plates on nights when we’re chilling at home with Netflix and a bottle of wine.